bstaton1/postpack/readme.md

 diag_plots(post, c("b", "sig"))
 ```

-See `?diag_plots` for more settings, including opening device selection and saving to a PDF file.
+See `?diag_plots` for more settings, including the layout of the output, and where it is dumped (i.e., the current device, a new device, or even saved in a PDF file for viewing later).

 ### Questions?